 I was informed I'd likely just lost a massive sevengill shark of several hundred pounds.
-This was the largest fish I've ever hooked up until recently, when I hooked and lost my own massive hammerhead in Savannah, Georgia.
+This was the largest fish I'd ever hooked for years, until eventually hooking and losing my own massive hammerhead in Savannah, Georgia, a few summers back.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.